 Hopefully I don’t lose anyone here, but if you’re like me and you’re over the two hour wait times that can often happen at Cafe Du Monde, then dare I say give this awesome alternate a try.
 New Orleans Beignets and Coffee House is located on Decatur Street, just across the way from Cafe Du Monde, actually (strategically clever!).
 The beignets are made to order, priced just right, and you will not wait an eternity to get them.
 Be sure to get a cafe au lait to wash it all down, too.
 It was cash only when we went last summer, so go prepared.
 Definitely try to get patio seating: live music, optimal people-watching opportunities and nice views of St. Louis Cathedral.
 It is super relaxing and romantic!

-NOLA is foodie heaven and it was incredibly hard to choose just five places that have left a lasting, mouth watering impression over the years!
+NOLA is foodie heaven and it was incredibly hard to choose just five of the best restaurants in New Orleans that have left a lasting, mouth watering impression over the years!

 So, what say you?
-What has been your experience eating in New Orleans?
+What has been your experience eating New Orleans dishes?
 Have you dined at any of these fine establishments?

 Do you think you can list your Top 5 Favorite Restaurants in the Big Easy?